-- The Docker client and daemon on the build machine. - Approximately 2 GB of swap space on the machine where the Docker daemon is running.
+- Podman on the build machine. - Approximately 2 GB of swap space on the machine where the Podman is running.
 By running the free -m command, you can verify the swap space.

 If the required swap space is not available, contact your administrator.